 It warns that loneliness contributes to increased demand on already hard-pressed health services, in part because isolated people are more likely to develop health conditions like heart problems, depression and dementia.

-Pilot programme tackles isolation
+The pilot programme tackles isolation

 As part of the effort to tackle the issue, an Age UK pilot programme has been taking a community-based approach to combatting loneliness.
 Results suggest it has been successful in reducing isolation for the majority of those who participated.